agitter/single-cell-pseudotime/README.md

 Initially, it seeks to simply list as many methods as possible.
 Some related methods not specifically designed for RNA-seq are included as well.

+http://genome.cshlp.org/content/25/10/1491.full provides an overview of single-cell RNA-seq and the pseudotime estimation problem.

 The initial list was created by Anthony Gitter, but pull requests are very welcome.

 ## Monocle / Monocle 2